Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment

 \subsubsection{Data.}

 We have access to a monthly report for each of Microsoft's data centers between October 2022 and September 2023.
-As discussed above, we aggregate all metrics per data center over the 11-month deployment period.
-The key performance metric is \textit{power stranding}, defined as the percentage of unusable power within the data center (i.e., the relative slack in \Cref{eq:rackplacement_power} when the data center fills up, summed over all top-level devices, which are the main bottleneck).
+We aggregate all metrics per data center over the 11-month deployment period.
+The key performance metric is \textit{power stranding}, defined as the ratio of unusable power to the top-level power capacity of the data center (i.e., the relative slack in \Cref{eq:rackplacement_power} when the data center fills up, summed over all top-level UPS devices, which are the main bottlenecks).
 In practice, power stranding is ultimately observed at the end of the data center's lifecycle---when the data center is full.
-However, we use power stranding measurements from Microsoft's engineering teams that are made available in the monthly report.
-These measurements capture power that has already been stranded even if the data center can still accommodate demands.
+However, we use power stranding measurements from Microsoft's engineering teams available in the monthly report, which capture the power that has already been stranded even if the data center can still accommodate demands.
 For instance, if a power device is no longer connected to any available tile, any residual power is classified as stranded.
-Note that data center utilization generally goes up over time---except for decommissioning and other minor events---so power stranding also increases, regardless of rack placement decisions.
+Note that as more racks get placed within a data center, utilization generally increases---except for decommissioning and other minor events---and power stranding may increase as well.

 It is difficult to isolate the impact of our solution, as power stranding depends on the data center configuration (determined by our solution) but also on data centers' broader operations.
 We use the acceptance ratio as an estimate of the prevalence of our algorithm vs. human decision-making in the data center, and control for data center characteristics.
 Our main hypothesis is that higher reliance on our algorithm’s recommendations (measured via higher acceptance) leads to stronger performance (measured via a smaller increase in power stranding over the deployment period).